 For more information about the ACE Consortium and the ACE study, please visit:

-The Arizona Department of Economic Security, as a leader of the Arizona Coordinated Prevention Campaign, is pleased to announce the "Who do you trust with your child?" child abuse prevention and awareness campaign to help parents choose a safe caregiver and prevent child maltreatment.
+The Arizona Department of Child Safety, as a leader of the Arizona Coordinated Prevention Campaign, is pleased to announce the “Who Do You Trust With Your Child?" child abuse prevention and awareness campaign to help parents choose a safe caregiver and prevent child maltreatment.
 Prevention is the key to keeping Arizona children secure.

 For more information about the “Who Do You Trust With Your Child?" campaign, please visit: